 - Thickly slice the bananas and arrange them over the top of the set caramel filling.

-- Pipe or spoon the whipped cream over the banana and then garnish with the grated chocolate.
-Slice and serve immediately, whilst cold or keep in the fridge until you are ready to serve.
+- Pipe or spoon the whipped cream over the banana layer.
+Garnish the top of the cream with the grated chocolate.
+Slice and serve immediately or keep in the fridge until you are ready to serve.
 Enjoy!

 Video